On this site the results for the elections for the Tweede Kamer/Second Chamber may be found for the

 Number of votes and percentage of votes:

-taken part at least 5 times, including predecessors
+participated at least 5 times, including predecessors

 Boerenpartij/Farmer's Party (incl.
 RVP)The composition of every government after WWII and the length (in days) of every government